 When something is the “biggest” or “best” in Asia, it demands your attention.
 I mean, this is a continent that occupies a huge chunk of globe—it’s no mean feat to be on top in Asia!

-If you’re ready to leap beyond your comfort zone in Busan, the Heosimcheong Spa is your best chance!
+If you’re ready to leap beyond your comfort zone in Busan, the Heosimcheong Spa is your best chance.

 Where to Stay in Busan

-While it won’t compare with Seoul’s accommodation scene in difficulty or breadth, the sheer number of options for where to stay in Busan can still be mind-numbing.
+Busan doesn’t compare with Seoul’s accommodation scene in difficulty or breadth.
+The sheer number of options for where to stay in Busan can still be mind-numbing though.
 For the best neighbourhoods for travellers, stick to Seomyeon, Haeundae, and Nampo-dong.